loda-lang/loda-lang.github.io/list2.markdown

 * [A131215](https://oeis.org/A131215) ([program](/edit/?oeis=131215)): Numbers which are both 11-gonal and centered 11-gonal.
 * [A131216](https://oeis.org/A131216) ([program](/edit/?oeis=131216)): Numbers X such that 99\*X^2 - 2178 is a square.
 * [A131217](https://oeis.org/A131217) ([program](/edit/?oeis=131217)): Triangular sequence of a Gray code type made from Pascal's triangle modulo 2 as b(n,m)=Mod[binomial[n,m],2]:A047999: a(n,m)=Mod[b(n,m)+b(n,m+1),2].
+* [A131219](https://oeis.org/A131219) ([program](/edit/?oeis=131219)): Algorithm for a triangular sequence of the product of a modulo 2 Pascal's triangle with an Hadamard-Silvester Gray code binary triangular sequence.
 * [A131227](https://oeis.org/A131227) ([program](/edit/?oeis=131227)): 2\*A051340 - A128174.
 * [A131229](https://oeis.org/A131229) ([program](/edit/?oeis=131229)): Numbers congruent to \{1,7\} mod 10.
 * [A131230](https://oeis.org/A131230) ([program](/edit/?oeis=131230)): 2\*A130296 - A128174.